ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

 Here, `read_func` and `write_func` are functions that implement communication with the device.

-**Now you can read the value from the hardware and access it in one line:**
+Now you can read the value from the hardware and access it in one line:

 ```python
 val = self.app.get_lq("hw/example/X").read_from_hardware()
 ```

----

-## Syncing LQs with Each Other
+## Syncing LQs with each Other

 ### **Single Variable Dependence**

-For example, radius as a function of diameter:
+To bi-directionally link two LQs, one needs to define two functions and pass them with the co-dependent LQ to the connect_lq_math method.
+If  only one-way updates is required, skip defining and passing the reverse function.)

+For example, syncing two LQs "radius" with "diameter"

 ```python
         r = self.settings.New("radius")